-FUNDED PROJECT DESCRIPTION (C) New Port Entrance at Illinois Rte.
-3: This project includes construction of a new right-in, right-out entrance to the Port industrial park and other associated roadway upgrades.
+COMPLETED PROJECT DESCRIPTION (C) New Port Entrance at IL Rte.
+3: This project included construction of a new right-in, right-out entrance to the Port industrial park and other associated roadway upgrades.
 The connection will provide for the safe movement and flow of traffic between Rte.
 3 and the interior routes of E St. and 1st St. Approximately 3,900 feet of new concrete roadway will realign traveling vehicles along 1st Street away from the warehouse loading docks to enhance access, improve safety, and expand traffic volume capacity into the industrial campus of the Port.
-Estimated cost is approximately \$2.0 million.
-Construction is funded with \$1.59 million in funding assistance from the IDOT Competitive Freight Program.
-Construction is underway.
+The total project cost was \$3.3 million, supported by an IDOT grant of \$2.6 million and a City of Madison TIF contribution of \$265,000.
+Construction is complete.
 PROJECT DESCRIPTION (D) Rail Center (Phase I): This project will create a collective rail center for the movement and repositioning of intermodal containers.
 The region is perfectly positioned to take advantage of rail movement in the country and to address the nation's supply chain issues.
 The construction of the rail center will allow for the effective and efficient movement of twenty- and forty-foot sea containers, with a focus on getting them to their destination more quickly.
-The project consists of land acquisition, grading and initial rail construction at an estimated cost of \$350 million.
-The project is not funded.
+The project consists of land acquisition, grading and initial rail construction at an estimated cost of \$350M.
+The project is unfunded.
 FUNDED PROJECT DESCRIPTION (E) Granite City Harbor Improvements (former US Steel Dock): This project will extend the existing sheet pile wall, create a new and larger working surface, allow for the movement of dry bulk products, extend the rail line and improve truck access to an area that today is limited by an obsolete rail trestle.
 The project is expected to significantly increase dry bulk operations and allow for the barge-to-rail or barge-to-truck transfer of certain commodities.
-The total project cost is \$8 million and is fully funded. ■
+The total project cost is \$8M and is fully funded. ■